North Bay lenders prep for new small-business relief loans

 Start your pencils.

-North Bay businesses may again tap into Paycheck Protection Program loans as early as next week, the U.S. Small Business Administration announced Friday.
+Starting Friday, North Bay businesses may again tap into Paycheck Protection Program loans at their area banks, the U.S. Small Business Administration announced Jan.
+13.

 As part of the $2.3 trillion federal relief package signed into law last month that also includes $110 billion in tax benefits, the $284 billion lending mechanism represents the second wave of PPP loans available to companies trying to survive amid the COVID-19 economic upheaval.

-Note: Editor’s note: This story has been updated to reflect new effective dates for the PPP application period.